Howard5241/web-interactive-3d-connect-four-ai/README.md

 The Flask server is the core of the application, responsible for:
 *   **Loading the AI:** At startup, the server loads the trained PyTorch `ResNet3D` model into memory for fast access.
-*   **Session Management:** It uses Flask sessions to keep track of the board state for each individual user, allowing multiple people to play simultaneously without interfering with each other.
+*   **Session Management:** It uses Flask sessions to keep track of the board state for each individual user, allowing multiple people to play simultaneously.
 *   **API Endpoints:** It exposes a simple REST API:
     *   `POST /api/new_game`: Clears the session and creates a fresh 4x4x4 board.
-    *   `POST /api/player_move`: Receives the player's move, validates it, updates the board, and returns the new state.
-    *   `POST /api/ai_move`: Triggers the MCTS algorithm to compute the AI's best move based on the current board state and returns the final state.
+    *   `POST /api/ai_move`: Triggers the PyTorch MCTS algorithm to compute its best move.
+    *   `POST /api/minimax_move`: Calls the external C++ executable to get a move from the Minimax AI.
-    *   `POST /api/set_state`: Explicitly sets the board state and move history, used to sync the frontend with the backend.
+    *   `POST /api/set_state`: Allows the frontend to explicitly set the board state on the server, ensuring synchronization before an AI move.
-    *   `GET /api/game_status`: Returns the current board, move history, and game status (ongoing, win, draw).

 ### 2. The Frontend (The Experience ✨)

 The frontend is a single-page application that handles all visuals and user input:
-*   **3D Rendering:** `Three.js` is used to create the scene, including the 3D grid and the game pieces (spheres).
+*   **3D Rendering:** `Three.js` is used to create the scene, including the 3D grid and the game pieces.
-*   **Camera Controls:** The `OrbitControls` addon allows the user to intuitively drag to rotate, right-drag to pan, and scroll to zoom.
+*   **Game Logic Mirroring:** A client-side version of the game logic (`gameLogic.js`) provides instant feedback for user moves and board state calculations (like generating hex codes).
 *   **User Input:** A `Raycaster` detects which column the user clicks on or hovers over.
-*   **Settings Modal:** A pop-up window allows the user to customize the piece size and opacity in real-time.
-*   **Responsive Game Flow:** The game flow is designed to be interactive and give the user control.
+*   **Game Flow:**
-    1. When the user clicks a column, the frontend updates the board state **locally** for an instant response.
+    1. When the user makes a move, the frontend updates the board state **locally** for an instant response.
-    2. The game then waits for the user's next action.
-The user can click the "AI Move" button to have the AI play its turn.
+    2. To request an AI move, the user clicks either the "AI Move" or "Minimax Move" button.
-    3. When the AI move is requested, the frontend first syncs its local state with the server.
+    3. The frontend first syncs its local state with the server using the `/api/set_state` endpoint.
-    4. A "thinking" message is displayed while the backend computes the move.
-The board is updated upon completion.
+    4. It then calls the appropriate AI endpoint.
+A "thinking" message is displayed while the backend computes the move.
+    5. The board is updated with the AI's move upon receiving the response from the server.

 ---